United Kingdom company law: Forming a company

 A variety of companies may be incorporated under the Companies Act 2006.
 The people interested in starting the enterprise - the prospective directors, employees and shareholders - may choose, firstly, an unlimited or a limited company.
 "Unlimited" will mean the incorporators will be liable for all losses and debts under the general principles of private law.

 The option of a limited company leads to a second choice.
 A company can be "limited by guarantee", meaning that if the company owes more debts than it can pay, the guarantors' liability will be limited to the extent of the money they elect to guarantee.
 Or a company may choose to be "limited by shares", meaning capital investors' liability is limited to the amount they subscribe for in share capital.

 A third choice is whether a company limited by shares will be public or private.
 Both kinds of companies must display (partly as a warning) the endings "plc" or "Ltd" following the company name.
 Most new businesses will opt for a private company limited by shares, while unlimited companies and companies limited by guarantee are typically chosen by either charities, risky ventures or mutual funds wanting to signal they will not leave debts unpaid.

 Charitable ventures also have the option to become a community interest company.

-Public companies are the predominant business vehicle in the UK economy.
+Public companies are the predominant business vehicle in the British economy.
 While far less numerous than private companies, they employ the overwhelming mass of British workers and turn over the greatest share of wealth.
 Public companies can offer shares to the public, must have a minimum capital of £50,000, must allow free transferability of its shares, and typically (as most big public companies will be listed) will follow requirements of the London Stock Exchange or a similar securities market.

 Businesses may also elect to incorporate under the European Company Statute as a Societas Europaea.
 An "SE" will be treated in every European Union member state as if it were a public company formed in accordance with the law of that state, and may opt in or out of employee involvement.